Facet syndrome? or disc herniation?

 I greatly appreciate any insight you can share in my endeavor to learn more about what happened to me.
 I hope I've not inundated you with too much info.

-Hello OR, I can't give you a definitive answer, but it seems from this distance that you have had a disc injury, the usual cause of antalgias.
-Were you leaning towards, or away from the pain? http://www.chiropractic-help.com/Postero-Medial-Disk-Herniation.html
+I can't give you a definitive answer, but it seems from this distance that you have had a disc injury, the usual cause of antalgias.
+Were you leaning towards, or away from the pain? https://www.chiropractic-help.com/Postero-Medial-Disk-Herniation.html

 I personally think antalgias are less common with facet syndromes, though I've certainly seen them, but mostly in older folk.
 Younger people of your age are more likely to have disc antalgias.
 No pain in your leg?